RamiLup/IoT-Refrigerator-Temperature-alarm-prototype/README.md

 So, I started thinking of reliable and effective solution.

-Developing a temperature sensor with a real-time alarm that can be used in home refrigerators and in similar systems אם monitor the temperature and to prevent food spoilage and ensure food safety.<br>
+Developing a temperature sensor with a real-time alarm that can be used in home refrigerators and in similar systems to monitor the temperature and to prevent food spoilage and ensure food safety.<br>

 The common cause of the internal temperature of the refrigerator to rise is leaving the refrigerator door open.